Skip to site navigation

 I sync preferences, snippets, scripts, plugins, etc across all my computers with (ugh) Dropbox, so I just have to put in a license and everything’s all set.

-The only advanced preference (which has to be set per-machine in Terminal) that I use lets you navigate between open files in visual order instead of the default alphabetical order: defaults write com.barebones.bbedit SurfNextPreviousInDisplayOrder -bool YES.
-Done.
+The only advanced preference (which has to be set per-machine in Terminal) that I use lets you navigate between open files in visual order instead of the default alphabetical order: defaults write com.barebones.bbedit SurfNextPreviousInDisplayOrder -bool YES

 Google Chrome & Firefox